 ARTHUR PEPPER was an Indie Next pick in the US and was awarded a starred review by the Library Journal.
 The publication described Phaedra’s work as, “Tender, insightful and surprising.”

 About the 2021 Launch

 This year’s OBOC regional campaign represents collaboration between 40 libraries in four counties: Cumberland, Dauphin, Perry and York and their community partners.
 Many individual libraries participate in surrounding Central PA counties.
 Everyone is welcome to read and discuss the book.
-A Reading Group Guide and related materials will be listed online beginning in January 2021.
+A Reading Group Guide and related materials are listed here.

 Reading campaign organizers encourage residents to read the book during January in preparation to attend free programs and discussions that will be held at public libraries beginning in February, which is designated as both Library Lovers’ Month and Book Lovers’ Month.